byterock/mojolicious-plugin-authorization/README.md

 'privileges' will use the supplied `user_privs` subroutine ref and return the privileges of the current session.
 You can pass additional data along in the extra\_data hashref and it will be passed to your `user_privs` subroutine as-is.
-The returned data is dependant on the supplied `user_privs` subroutine.
+The returned data is dependent on the supplied `user_privs` subroutine.

 ## role($extra\_data)

 'role' will use the supplied `user_role` subroutine ref and return the role of the current session.
 You can pass additional data along in the extra\_data hashref and it will be passed to your `user_role` subroutine as-is.
-The returned data is dependant on the supplied `user_role` subroutine.
+The returned data is dependent on the supplied `user_role` subroutine.

 # CONFIGURATION

 The following options must be set for the plugin:

 - has\_priv (REQUIRED) A coderef for checking to see if the current session has a privilege (see ["HAS PRIV"](#has-priv)).
-- is\_role (REQUIRED) A coderef for checking to see if the current session is a certain role (see ["IS ROLE"](#is-role)).
+- is\_role (REQUIRED) A coderef for checking to see if the current session is a certain role (see ["IS / IS ROLE"](#is-is-role)).
 - user\_privs (REQUIRED) A coderef for returning the privileges of the current session (see ["PRIVILEGES"](#privileges)).
 - user\_role (REQUIRED) A coderef for retiring the role of the current session (see ["ROLE"](#role)).

+The following options are not required but allow greater control:

+- fail\_render (OPTIONAL) A hashref for setting the status code and rendering json/text/etc when routing fails (see ["ROUTING VIA CALLBACK"](#routing-via-callback)).

 ## HAS PRIV